Wednesday

 Learning Outcomes:

-By the end of the 8 week course you will be able to:
+By the end of the course, you will have:

 Extra Costs:

-Please provide your own yoga mat
+Please provide your own yoga mat.

 For the first session please bring: